viaacode/sip-specification/usecases/gigapixel-artwork.md

 # Use Case: a gigapixel digitization of a two-dimensional artwork

 The following use case describes how to package a gigapixel reproduction of a two-dimensional artwork such as a drawing or painting.
-The reproduction contains multiple flavours of photoregistration: with frame, without frame, stiched, or as partial captures.
+The reproduction contains multiple flavours of photoregistration: with frame, without frame, stitched, or as partial captures.
 It includes:

 - TIFF files;